Illinois (Sufjan Stevens album): Musical style

 Reviewers of Illinois have compared Stevens' style to Steve Reich, Vince Guaraldi, the Danielson Famile, Neil Young, Nick Drake, and Death Cab for Cutie.
 Stevens' use of large orchestral arrangements in his music—much of it played by himself through the use of multi-track recording—has been noted by several reviewers.
 Rolling Stone summarized the musical influences of Illinois, saying "the music draws from high school marching bands, show tunes and ambient electronics; we can suspect Steve Reich's Music for 18 Musicians is an oft-played record in the Stevens household, since he loves to echo it in his long instrumental passages."
 A review in The A.V.
 Club referred to some of the vocal work as "regressively twee communalism", but found Stevens' music overall to be "highly developed".
 The song "Come On!
-Feel the Illinoise!" has a saxophone part resembling "Close to Me" by The Cure.
+Feel the Illinoise!" has a saxophone part resembling "Close to Me" by the Cure.

 The creation of Illinois marked a shift in Stevens' emphasis on songwriting and studio work toward live performance and more abstract concepts of motion and sound—subsequent tours and albums emphasized electronic music and modern dance over the indie folk material on Michigan and Illinois.
 He has ceased writing songs about individual characters with straightforward narratives or concept albums and briefly considered quitting the music business entirely after creating and promoting this album.
 He also found that the way in which he listened to music had changed after producing Illinois:

 Stevens is a classically trained oboist and his knowledge of classical and baroque music influenced many of his arrangements.
-Stevens himself has noted the influence of composers Igor Stravinsky, Sergei Rachmaninoff, and Edvard Grieg; along with contemporary composers Terry Riley, Steve Reich, and Philip Glass.
+Stevens himself has noted the influence of composers Igor Stravinsky, Sergei Rachmaninoff, and Edvard Grieg; along with minimalist composers Terry Riley, Steve Reich, and Philip Glass.
 The music on this album was written to be grandiose, to match the history of the territory.
 Stevens used time signature changes in the composition of Illinois for dynamic effect—for instance, "Come On!
 Feel the Illinoise!" begins with a 5/4 time signature and then changes to a standard 4/4 later in the song.